josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 2. A buffer for receiving

 The same goes for client connections.
-As a result, running this experiment on a single machine whill require:
+As a result, running this experiment on a single machine will require:

 * 1,000,000 connection for the client
 * 1,000,000 connection for the server